 Owner’s that have lost their pets should also check local newspapers in the classified ads section, local bulletin boards, the AC&C Facebook found album, and national lost/found pet websites to see if anyone has posted their pets in the found sections.
-(Five common lost/found sites to share your lost flyers and look for found pets: Lost & Found Dogs - North Carolina, the Lost and Found Pets-Charlotte group page, NextDoor.com and Craig's list).
+(Five common lost/found sites to share your lost flyers and look for found pets: Helping Lost Pets, Lost & Found Dogs - North Carolina, the Lost and Found Pets-Charlotte group page, Paw Boost, and NextDoor.com ).

 Attract pets back by placing articles of your clothing or their favorite blanket/bed outside in a sheltered area, setting a safe trap (AC&C can provide cat traps) that can be set with tuna or other strong smelling food.
 Cats can often be attracted with their own litter box.
 Check often.
 Check crawl spaces and ask your neighbors to do the same.

 In some cases, lost pet reports are created and sent to Facebook.